-Pupils in Year 9 begin to follow a three year GCSE scheme of work.
-They will meet concepts such as Trigonometry, Quadratics and Cumulative Frequency and extend their work on Percentages, Angles and Equation Solving even further.
+In Year 9 pupils will meet concepts such as Trigonometry, Quadratics and Cumulative Frequency and extend their work on Percentages, Angles and Equation Solving even further.
 The development of problem solving skills becomes a key focus so that pupils can answer questions that use their mathematical understanding in a less familiar context or with less structure given.

-- · Problem solving activities and challenges. - Investigating real world data.
+- Problem solving activities and challenges. - Investigating real world data.